mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.System.md

 sandbox root path
 #### Priority
 template priority

-## Class: System.Text.Templating.FileType
-Represents a file type, providing information about the file extension, content type, and whether it is a template type.

-### Properties

-#### Extension
-Gets or sets the file extension associated with the file type.
-#### ContentType
-Gets or sets the content type associated with the file type.
-#### IsTemplateType
-Gets or sets a value indicating whether the file type is a template type.

 ## Class: System.Text.Templating.TemplateContext
 Represents the context of a template, providing information about the template and its processing.